GENERAL ASSEMBLY OF NORTH CAROLINA

 (3) "Home care services" means any of the following services and directly related medical supplies and appliances, which are provided to an individual in a place of temporary or permanent residence used as an individual's home:

-or speech therapy, when provided to an individual who also is receiving nursing
+occupational, or speech therapy, when provided to an individual who also is

-services, or any other of these therapy services, in a place of temporary or
+receiving nursing services, or any other of these therapy services, in a place

 f.
 Assistance with pulmonary care, pulmonary rehabilitation or ventilation.

 g.
 In-home companion, sitter, and respite care services provided to an individual.

 h.
 Homemaker services provided in combination with in-home companion, sitter, respite, or other home care services.